My Three Suns: Plot

 Hermes threatens to cut Bender's salary since Bender has no official duties at Planet Express.
 Inspired by the Neptunian TV chef Elzar, Bender decides to become the ship's cook.
 Professor Farnsworth then sends the crew, accompanied by Amy and Dr. Zoidberg, on a delivery to the planet Trisol.
+On the trip, Bender provides a meal of salted slug and salt water.
 After the ship lands, Fry is assigned the task of making the delivery across the desert under the heat of the planet's three suns.
 When he arrives at the Trisolian palace, he finds it empty.
-After eating a slug and drinking salt water provided by Bender, he becomes thirsty and drinks from a bottle containing a clear liquid that is sitting on the throne.
+Thirsty from the salty meal and hot walk to the palace, Fry drinks from a bottle containing a clear liquid that is sitting on the throne.
 Armed Trisolians, who are revealed to be liquid-based organisms, storm the throne room, revealing that the bottle Fry drank actually contained their emperor.

 Rather than being punished, Fry is declared the new emperor.
 The high priest informs Fry that as part of the coronation, Fry will have to recite the royal oath.
 The oath must be recited from memory, with the threat of death if a mistake is made.
 During the precoronation party, Leela informs Fry that all previous emperors were assassinated by their successors, and the average reign of a Trisolian emperor is only one week.
-When Fry takes no notice of her warning, Leela returns to the ship, vowing she will no longer help Fry.
+When Fry takes no notice of her warning, Leela returns to the ship vowing she will no longer help Fry.
 A Trisolian then attempts to "drink" Fry, but is unsuccessful, as Fry is solid.
 At the coronation, Fry recites the oath properly, due to having written it on his arm, and is sworn in as Fry the Solid.
 As the suns set, the Trisolians begin to glow—including the previous emperor, who is still alive inside Fry's stomach.
 He demands that Fry be cut open and drained.
 Fry, Bender, Amy, and Dr. Zoidberg take refuge from the Trisolians in the throne room while they try to find a way to extract the emperor without killing Fry.